Lifetime Brands Europe Company Statements

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes on various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common, the deprivation of a person’s liberty by another, in order to exploit them for personal or commercial gain.
 We have a zero-tolerance approach to Modern Slavery and are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls.

 Policy, compliance and due diligence within our business

-KitchenCraft ensures we comply with all applicable employment laws and commit to ensuring fairness in the hiring and advancement of all colleagues without discrimination.
-We require all staff to comply with the company’s code of conduct and ethics within all business dealings.
+Lifetime Brands Europe ensures compliance with all local and national employment laws and commits to ensuring fairness in the hiring and advancement of all colleagues without discrimination.
+We require all staff to comply with the company’s code of conduct and ethics in all business dealings.

 As an organisation we are committed to being best in class by operating ethically and responsibly and with a culture of giving back to society, maintaining our strong family values and sense of making a difference.

 We are transparent and regularly review our recruitment processes, ensuring full and stringent verification for all labour providers used.